From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Experiments

-\subsubsection{Implementation Details.}
+\subsubsection{\textbf{Implementation Details.}}

 We implement all models using PyTorch \cite{PYTORCH} and refer to existing works \cite{openbenchmark, FuxiCTR}.
 We employ the Adam optimizer \cite{adam} to optimize all models, with a default learning rate set to 0.001.
 For the sake of fair comparison, we set the embedding dimension to 128 for KKBox and 16 for the other datasets \cite{openbenchmark, Bars}.
-The batch size is set to 4,096 on the Criteo, ML-1M, and iPinYou datasets and 10,000 on the other datasets.
-To prevent overfitting, we employ early stopping with a patience value of 2.
+The batch size is set to 4,096 on the ML-1M, iPinYou datasets, and 10,000 on the other datasets.
+The default DNN architecture is [400, 400, 400].
+The Dropout rate is determined via grid search over the set \{0.1, 0.2, 0.3\}.
+During training, we employ a Reduce-LR-on-Plateau scheduler that reduces the learning rate by a factor of 10 when performance stops improving in any given epoch.
+To prevent overfitting, we apply early stopping on the validation set with a patience of 2 epochs \cite{finalmlp, openbenchmark}.
 The hyperparameters of the baseline model are configured and fine-tuned based on the \textit{optimal values} provided in \cite{FuxiCTR,openbenchmark} and their original paper.
 Further details on model hyperparameters and dataset configurations are available in our straightforward and accessible running logs\footref{footnote:checkpoint} and are not reiterated here.